marekolsak/marek-build/README.md

 cd ..
 ```

 The above instructions overwrite distribution libraries and header files.
-If your Linux distribution updates them, they may have to be reinstalled from source.
+If the Linux distribution updates them, they may have to be reinstalled from source.

 Building test suites